QUESTIONS & ANSWERS

 ONCE AN ANIMAL IS TURNED OVER TO YOUR FACILITY, WHAT HAPPENS?

-An animal receives whatever care is necessary - the ultimate goal to return it to the wild.
+When an animal is taken into our facility, it receives whatever care is necessary - the ultimate goal to return it to the wild.
 What that care consists of is as individual as the animal itself.
 Though treatment varies depending on the situation, one thing never changes - we give each animal the best care we possibly can.

 WHAT PERCENTAGE ARE RETURNED TO THE WILD?

 We aren’t fond of statistics because numbers don’t reveal the whole story.
 Any wild animal able to be captured is typically in very bad shape.
-On average, 50% of our patients survive.
+On average, about 50% survive.
 That is actually very high considering the condition the animals are in when we get them.
 Much depends on the species and the type injury.
 Some species tend to survive more often than others.
 For example, squirrels have a higher survival rate - in general - than songbirds or baby rabbits.
 The type of injury plays a major role as well.
 Cat bites are more often fatal than just about any other type injury.
 But each animal and its situation is taken on a case-by-case basis.
-Even the patients that don’t make it die warm, safe, comfortable, and loved.
+Even though we've been doing this work for decades, we still mourn every single loss just as we did when we first started.
+We know that the patients here that don’t make it die warm, safe, comfortable, and loved, but we still want to save each and every one.

-As we all know, statistics can be manipulated.
-For example, some rehab facilities do not count the animals they euthanize, even though they may euthanize 50% of patients immediately after intake.
+As we all know, statistics can be easily manipulated, which is another reason we don't like using them.
+For example, some rehab facilities do not count the animals they euthanize, even though they may euthanize 50% of patients at intake.
 Others only count those that died after three days.
 That, of course, will falsely inflate their percentage of survivals.
 At Kindred Spirits, we just tell it like it is.
-We count every single death, regardless of when or how it occured.
+We count every single death, regardless of when or how it occurred.
 If a patient dies within seconds of being placed in our hands, it's counted as a non-survival.
 If a patient dies on the drive to our facility, it counts as a non-survival.
 If an animal is immediately euthanized due to the severity of the injuries, it is considered a non-survival.
-What we consider "survivals" are the animals that survive their injuries and are able to be returned to the wild.
-Anyway, you can probably see why we don't like to get into the numbers because of how easily misleading they can be presented.
-For Kindred Spirits, we do not compare our statistics with anyone else's for that reason.
-We do a tremendous job, we have a very good success rate, and we give these animals 100% and that's the only statistic we really concern ourselves with.
+What we consider "survivals" are the animals that survive their injuries, recover, and are able to be returned to the wild.
+Anyway, you can see why we don't like to get into the numbers because of how misleading they can be presented.
+At Kindred Spirits we do not compare our statistics with anyone else's for that reason.
+This isn't a contest.
+We do a tremendous job, we have a very good success rate, and we give these animals 100%... and that's the only statistic we really concern ourselves with.

 We do not disclose the location of our facility for numerous reasons: